Putting it into Practice

 Write an Assertion-Style Title

 The title of your proposal one-pager should be written as an assertion.
-(See the Putting it into Practice section of the Evidence-Driven chapter if you need a reminder).
+(See the Putting it into Practice section of Chapter 5 if you need a reminder).
 The title should make the major persuasive argument of your proposal.

 Provide a High-Level Summary

-A one-page needs to be concise.
-So summarize your supporting claims and the most important evidence that support those claims.
+A one-pager needs to be concise.
+So, summarize your supporting claims and the most important evidence that supports those claims.
 This can usually be done with a bulleted list or very short paragraphs of one or two sentences each.

 Visualize Your Most Powerful Evidence

 People’s eyes are drawn to images.
-So highlight your most powerful evidence visually.
-Ask yourself, “What is my most persuasive evidence?” and “What will be most likely to influence my receiver?”
+So, highlight your most powerful evidence visually.
+Ask yourself, “What is my most persuasive evidence?” and, “What will most likely influence my receiver?”
 Usually, a well-designed chart or graph is most persuasive.
 But occasionally, a photograph or block quotation might be even better.
 Whatever visual evidence you choose, help your receiver interpret it correctly by writing detailed, persuasive captions that advance your argument.

 Cut the Clutter